Highlights from IMTS 2016

 Co-Located Shows Increasingly Popular

 “The five co-located events powered by HANNOVER MESSE at IMTS 2016 were a hit with IMTS visitors,” said Larry Turner, President/CEO of Hannover Fairs USA.
-“Attendees across all five shows told us they visited our industrial events and conferences to secure digital manufacturing tips, to source Industrial Internet of Things solutions and to meet key companies and thought leaders in the Industrial Automation, Motion Drive, Fluid Technology, Surface Treatment, Air & Vacuum Technology and Industrial Supply sectors.”
+“Visitors across all five shows told us they visited our industrial events and conferences to secure digital manufacturing tips, to source Industrial Internet of Things solutions and to meet key companies and thought leaders in the Industrial Automation, Motion Drive, Fluid Technology, Surface Treatment, Air & Vacuum Technology and Industrial Supply sectors.”

 All show exhibitors reported that they exceeded their new business lead expectations from qualified buyers looking to source new products and technologies launched at the five shows.
 “We more than doubled our exhibition space this year and expect to increase our footprint again in two years due to repeat bookings for exhibition space at IMTS 2018,” said Turner.